Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Introduction

-With Lin's assumption, Sezer and {\v{S}}iljak were able to derive necessary and sufficient matrix-algebraic conditions for the existence of a structurally fixed spectrum.
+With Lin's assumption of algebraically independent nonzero entries, Sezer and {\v{S}}iljak derived necessary and sufficient matrix-algebraic conditions for a linear system of the form (\ref{eqn:syst}) to be structurally complete.
 An equivalent but less explicit algebraic condition was provided in 1983 \cite{momen1983structurally}.
 The algebraic conditions in \cite{sezer1981structurally} were soon converted to equivalent graph-theoretic conditions in \cite{linnemann1983fixed, pichai1984graph, papadimitriou1984simple}.
-Based on the graphical conditions, some design problems with the requirement of avoiding a structurally fixed spectrum are considered in \cite{trave1987minimal, pequito2013designing}.
+Based on the graphical conditions, some design problems with the requirement of structural completeness are considered in \cite{trave1987minimal, pequito2013designing}.

-However, Lin's assumption that each nonzero entry in system coefficient matrices is a distinct scalar parameter is not applicable to systems in which a parameter may appear in multiple locations of the system coefficient matrices.
+However, Lin's assumption that each nonzero entry in the system coefficient matrices is a distinct scalar parameter is not applicable to systems in which a parameter may appear in multiple locations of the system coefficient matrices.
 Therefore, there is need to study the genericity of a fixed spectrum using more general types of parameterizations, such as ``linear parameterizations" \cite{corfmat1976structurally, liu2019graphical}, or more general parameterizations in which the nonzero entries of the system coefficient matrices are polynomials in the parameters of interest.
+This is what this paper does.